 Colleen Anne Dell Ph.D. was appointed a Centennial Enhancement Chair in One Health and Wellness at the University of Saskatchewan in 2016, with a focus on addiction and mental health.
 She is a Professor in the Department of Sociology and School of Public Health.
-She is also a Senior Research Associate with the Canadian Centre on Substance Abuse, Canada’s national non-governmental addictions agency.
-Dr. Dell is an Adjunct Professor in the Department of Sociology and Anthropology at Carleton University and a Research Associate with the Indigenous Peoples’ Health Research Centre.
+She is also a Senior Research Associate with the Canadian Centre on Substance Use and Addiction, Canada’s national non-governmental addictions agency.
+Dr. Dell is an Adjunct Professor in the Department of Sociology and Anthropology at Carleton University and a past Research Associate with the Indigenous Peoples’ Health Research Centre.
 She is a graduate of the Canine Behaviour Psychology Academy, Extreme K-9 Professional Dog Training, in Illinois, USA (2013) and completed a certificate course at Harcum College in animal assisted therapy & animal assisted activities in 2014.
+She has over 3,000 hours of experience providing community-based service animal assisted interventions.

 Grounded in an empowering and community-based participatory approach, Dr. Dell’s research focuses on wellness, with specific attention to animal assisted interventions and addictions and mental health.
 She has three St. John Ambulance registered therapy dogs who are involved alongside her and various community and academic partners in studies examining how the human-animal bond, and more specifically animal assisted interventions, can help enrich wellness among individuals and communities.
 This ranges from addictions treatment facilities through to university and criminal justice institutions.
 The often unacknowledged welfare of animals is of particular interest to Dr. Dell.
-You can follow her therapy dogs on Facebook.
+She has also trained a service dog with AUDEAMUS for a project involving veterans diagnosed with post-traumatic stress disorder.
+You can follow her therapy dogs and service dog on Facebook.
 Dr. Dell has also worked with horses in a research capacity and aims to work with other species in the future.

 Dr. Dell’s teaching and student supervision is concentrated in the general area of health and wellness.
 Her classroom assignments frequently translate into community action, ranging from informing an animal assisted intervention in a federal penitentiary through to a student-driven binge drinking prevention initiative—What’s Your Cap?—on the U of S Campus.